 Laboratory experience accompanying BIO 132.

-Corequisites: Registration in BIO 132 is required.
-Offered: Occasionally spring.
+Corequisites: Concurrent registration in BIO 132 is required.
+Offered: Occasionally.

 BIO 214 • Human Anatomy 3 Credits